NawajlShaikh/Time-series-predicition/README.md

 In a personal endevaour to learn about time series analysis and forecasting, I decided to reserach and explore various quantitative forecasting methods.This notebook documents contains the methods that can be applied to forecast stock price and model deployment using streamlit, along with a detailed explaination of the different metrics used to evaluate the forecasts.

 ## Goal:
-The goal of this project was to predict future stock price based on previous gold price.
+The goal of this project was to predict future stock price based on previous stock price.
 I apply various quantitative methods, (i.e. Times Series Models and Causal Models) to forecast the Price of the stock available in the dataset obtained from Kaggle.

 ## Models covered in the Project include: